EnguangShi/Laughing-Void/src/content/blog/r20-lifting-states-up.md

 ---
 author: Eng
 pubDatetime: 2024-10-24T02:26:42Z
-modDatetime: 2024-10-24T18:36:29Z
+modDatetime: 2024-10-24T19:36:15Z
 title: "[React] 20.
 Lifting State Up"
 featured: false
 draft: false
 tags:
   - React
-description: "How to lift state up to the parent component in React to share state between child components."
+description: "How and when to lift state up in React, with an example of when not to lift state up."
 ---

-This section explains how and why to lift state up to the parent component in React, allowing state to be shared across multiple child components.
+This section explains how to lift state up in React to share state across multiple components and includes an example of when not to lift state up.

 ## 目录